actions-marketplace-validations/carolyn-sun_simple-lang-stats/README.md

     <img src="https://sls.carolyn.sh/carolyn-sun?night=true" />
 </a>

+The scope is public repositories.
+[Deploy your own Worker](#Deployment) to include private ones.

 ## Themes

 You can pass a `style` query parameter to change the appearance.
 It works like this: `<img src="https://sls.carolyn.sh/{github-username}?style={style-name}" />`.